 The drug Epidolex was approved by the Food and Drug administration in June 2018 to treat two forms of epilepsy, Lennox-Gastaut syndrome and Dravet syndrome.

-We are not saying that CBD does not help with anxiety, pain, sleep, inflammation, you name it.
+We are not saying that CBD does not have the potential to help with stress management, discomfort, sleep, inflammation, you name it.
 It has helped our team members with various conditions and dramatically so.